Caleb Plant: Plant vs. Benavidez

 On November 3, 2022, Plant and David Benavidez both revealed that they had agreed terms to face each other.
 The fight was scheduled as the main event of a Showtime pay-per-view, which took place on March 25, 2023, at the MGM Grand Garden Arena in Las Vegas, Nevada.
 Despite starting off the fight fast, Benavidez found a way back and Plant was heavily stunned and hurt near the end of the bout.
 He lost by unanimous decision with the scores of 117–111, 116–112 and 115–113.

 Plant vs. McCumby

 Plant was set to face Trevor McCumby for the vacant interim WBA super middleweight title at T-Mobile Arena in Las Vegas on September 14, 2024.
 He won the fight via ninth-round TKO.

 Plant vs. Resendiz

 Plant was scheduled to defend his interim WBA super middleweight title against Jose Armando Resendiz at Michelob Ultra Arena in Las Vegas on May 31, 2025.
 A fight that Plant was the clear and heavy favorite.
 Resendiz fought spectacularly, putting Plant in a position that he has only been a handful of times.
 In the 6th Round, Resendiz rocked Plant, leaving him wobbling and on the verge of being KOed.
 Plant survived the entirety of the match, but Resendiz managed to pull one of this year’s biggest upsets in Professional Boxing.

+Plant vs. Charlo

+In November 2025, it was reported that talks had begun for a grudge match between Plant and former middleweight world champion Jermall Charlo (34-0, 23 KOs) to take place in 2026.
+This was despite the fact that Plant lost his last fight.
+In December, Charlo confirmed via Brian Custer’s YouTube channel, that the fight would take place January 31, 2026.
+Originally, he was aiming for the fight to take place before the year end, however, this was not possible.